Valorant has a lot of callouts and terminologies exclusive to the game.

 Another name for the Operator sniper.
 Players that played Counter-Strike never let this terminology get old.
 It has been used for decades, since Counter-Strike has been the most relevant competitive FPS game in history.

 Baiting is where you use a teammate to check if there will be enemies in a specific area.
 After your teammate gets the information, you can proceed to pre-firing the enemies.
 It can be treated as “trading” as well.

-There are other examples of baiting where you have a teammate holding the same position you are holding and the enemies will never check the corner again if your teammate dies.
-So instead of trading, you still hold the angle until you can kill everyone.
+There are other examples of baiting where you have a teammate holding the same position you are holding, and the enemies will never check the corner again if your teammate dies.
+So instead of trading, you still hold the angle until you can eliminate everyone.